pyeventsourcing/esdbclient/docs/api/reading-events.md

 ## Read Stream

-Use the `read_stream()` method to read events from a stream in KurrentDB.
+The `read_stream()` method returns event records from a stream in KurrentDB.

-You can read all the events or a sample of the events from an individual stream, starting from any position in the stream, and can read either forwards or backwards.
+You can read all the events from an individual stream, starting from any position in the stream, and can read either forwards or backwards, and request a limited number of events.

-Alternatively, use [`get_stream()`](#get-stream) to get a Python `tuple` collection of events, rather then a streaming iterable response.

 | Parameter         | Description                                                                              | Default |
 |-------------------|------------------------------------------------------------------------------------------|---------|